-In their lab at UCLA, assistant bioengineering professor, Aaron Meyer and his research team have 45 compiled a map of complex interactions; his aim set on $\frac{46}{46}$ predicting how antibodies communicate with the immune system.
-This comprehensive model, based on that $\frac{1}{47}$ research, of human biology has accounted for the many $\frac{47}{47}$ ways that antibodies along with the rest of the immune system communicate.
+In their lab at UCLA, assistant bioengineering professor, Aaron Meyer and his research team have compiled a map of complex interactions; his aim set on predicting how antibodies communicate with the immune system.
+This comprehensive model, based on that research, of human biology has accounted for the many ways that antibodies along with the rest of the immune

+- 45. A. NO CHANGE

 - B. UCLA, assistant bioengineering professor Aaron Meyer,

-- C. UCLA, assistant bioengineering professor Aaron Meyer
+- C. UCĹA, assistant bioengineering professor Aaron Meyer

 - D. UCLA assistant bioengineering professor, Aaron Meyer

 - 46. A. NO CHANGE

 - B. interactions and his aim is

 - C. interactions, his aim is

 - D. interactions, his aim

 - 47. A. NO CHANGE

 - B. research, of human biology,

 - C. research of human biology,

 - D. research of human biology